 Sale of Property

 The title company, in most instances, will contact the District prior to the closing for a final reading of the meter.
+If you are not closing with a title company, then the seller or responsible party must contact the District for the final reading and required paperwork.
 This reading is usually taken two days in advance of the closing and represents the end of the responsibility of the seller for the tap and the beginning of the responsibility of the buyer.
 There is a $25.00 transfer fee collected from the buyer of the property at closing.
 The District does not turn off water for the sale of a property unless directed to do so.
 If the water has been off to the property for a time, the District requires someone to meet us at the property when the water is turned back on to prevent possible property damage in the home due to a leak or an open faucet.
 Our service orders can be performed normally within 4 hours but we appreciate at least a 24 hour notice.

 Change of Tenant